Dr. Scott Atlas resigns from Trump administration - Local News 8

 Dr. Scott Atlas resigns from Trump administration

-Dr. Scott Atlas, a highly controversial member of the White House’s coronavirus task force, has resigned from his post in the Trump administration, according to a person who works with the task force.
+Dr. Scott Atlas, a highly controversial member of the White House’s coronavirus task force, has resigned from his post in the Trump administration.

 A source familiar with what happened told CNN that Atlas turned in his resignation letter to President Donald Trump on Monday.
-As a special government employee, Atlas had a 130-day window in which he could serve and that window was technically going to close this week.
+As a special government employee, Atlas had a 130-day window in which he could serve and that window was technically coming to a close this week.

+Atlas tweeted out a photo of his resignation letter later Monday.
+In the letter, he said his “advice was always focused on minimizing all the harms from both the pandemic and the structural policies themselves, especially to the working class and the poor.”

+“I sincerely wish the new team all the best as they guide the nation through these trying, polarized times,” he wrote, apparently referring to President-elect Joe Biden’s incoming coronavirus team.

 The White House did not immediately respond to a request for comment.

-Another source close to the task force told CNN on Monday that Atlas’ departure comes as welcome news, as his discredited theories will no longer have a seat at the table.
+A source close to the task force told CNN on Monday that Atlas’ departure comes as welcome news, as his discredited theories will no longer have a seat at the table.
+A separate official said the task force remains intact following Atlas’ departure.

 Atlas’ months-long stint in the White House was marked by controversy as he became a close adviser to Trump on the pandemic, adopting public stances on the virus much closer to the President’s — including decrying the idea that schools cannot reopen this fall as “hysteria” and pushing for the resumption of college sports.